omicscodeathon/cancer_prostate/README.md

 1. Genetic profiling results - Mutation identified via whole-genome sequencing will be recorded.
 2. Transcriptional profiling results - Determining the transcriptomic information of prostate cancer
-3. Epigenomic profiling results - Determining the epigenomic status of specific genes
-4. Proteomic profiling results – determine the proteomic information of the prostate cancer
-5. Metabolomic profiling results – determine the profiles of the metabolites in prostate cancer patients

 ### Methods